robclark56/TransferWise_PHP_SimpleAPIclass/README.md

 define('PROFILE_ID_PERSONAL','xxxxx');
 define('PROFILE_ID_BUSINESS','xxxxx');
 ```
+Note: If you do not have a Business account in your live TransferWise profile, you will only see the PROFILE_ID_PERSONAL line.

 On your web server, edit your `includes/configure.php` file as instructed.

 Visit your test.php page with a URL similar to this: